Dylan Moran: Career

 Moran came to comedy at age 20 after watching Ardal O'Hanlon and other comedians perform at Dublin's Comedy Cellar, a fifty-seater comedy club with no microphone, in the basement of The International Bar on South Wicklow Street.
 He began his stand up there in 1992 and got a good reception.
 In 1993, he won the So You Think You're Funny award at the Edinburgh Festival.
 He went on to become the second youngest person to win the Perrier Comedy Award in 1996 at the Edinburgh Festival at age 24.
 Gurgling For Money was Moran's first major one-man stand-up UK tour in 1997.
 He went on to perform at many other festivals including the Hay Festival, Montreal comedy festival, Vancouver Comedy Festival and the Edinburgh Festival.
 Between 1995 and 1997 Moran wrote a weekly column for The Irish Times.

 Moran won his first major television role in 1998, playing Ian Lyons in the BBC 2 sitcom How Do You Want Me?, opposite Charlotte Coleman.
 He went on to appear in a small role in the 1999 movie Notting Hill as a shoplifter.
 In 2000, Black Books was launched on Channel 4.
 The sitcom, about depressed, bitter, alcoholic, chain-smoking and misanthropic book shop owner Bernard Black, was based on a dream Moran had in the mid-eighties during a weekend away in Limerick.
-The first series was written by fellow Irishman Graham Linehan, and produced by Mark Buckley and Albert Kenny of Kenley Studios.
+The first series was written with fellow Irishman Graham Linehan, and produced by Mark Buckley and Albert Kenny of Kenley Studios.
 The second series was televised in 2002, and the third, which aired in 2004, was greeted with great enthusiasm by critics and fans alike.
 In the same year Moran appeared in his first major film role, playing David in the horror comedy Shaun of the Dead.

 Moran toured his stand-up shows Monster I and Monster II in 2004, including performances in New York and Milan, as well as a tour across Britain and Ireland which culminated in a week-long run at London's Palace Theatre, before two shows at Dublin's Vicar Street, and finally an appearance at the Hay Festival.
 The tour was described by The Times as a "masterclass of comic charisma: swinging from topic to topic in a manner seemingly spontaneous but actually tightly organised".

 A live DVD of the Monster II tour, filmed on 28 May at Dublin's Vicar Street, was released that year, as Moran's first live stand-up DVD.
 After a successful run in New York City in 2004 as part of the British/Irish Comedy Invasion (including performances by top British and Irish comedians such as Eddie Izzard, fellow Black Books star Bill Bailey and Irish comedian Tommy Tiernan) Moran returned to New York for a month-long run at the Village Theatre.
 He then performed a two-week London West End run at the Wyndham's Theatre, 1–13 November 2004.